 Mounting USB exfat drive on Ubuntu

-If you run ubuntu in command line, it doesn’t auto mount usb devices like when you have the GUI up.
+If you run ubuntu in command line, you can’t just plug in a usb stick and have a folder magically pop up like when you are running the GUI.
 Here is how I handle removable drives that transition between different OSes.

 What is exFAT?

 Created by Microsoft in 2006 as an improvement to FAT32 limitations (mostly 4gb file limit) for use on flash drives.
 It was adopted as a standard format by SD Association for SDXC cards over 32GB.
 For example, if you use a digital camera and select format card, it is probably using exFAT.

 I like this format because it has the best windows, mac, linux cross support.
 If you need a drive that can easily transition data between all three, exfat is your best bet.
 Mac and Windows have out of box support and Linux is dependent on your distro but an easy install if it doesn’t have it.

 Some Linux systems do not include it by default but a simple command to your package manager can fix that.

 Or if you are on Fedora, Centos, Amazon Linux, etc